railsstudent/fullstack-genai-text-summeration-app/README.md

 $ docker-compose up -d
 ```

+### Test APIs

 - Open the browser and navigate to http://localhost:3000/api
 - Test the API in Swagger

+### Launch Angular App

 - Open the browser and navigate to http://localhost:4200
-- Use the simple UI to translate text or paragraph
+- Use the simple UI to input a web page URL to generate text summarization